MeikoCepillo/CS3-Portfolio/q1/q1_sg2_a1.md

 # Annex B: Computational Thinking Exercise - Smart Vending Machine

-**Section:** Balingkilat
+*Section:* Balingkilat
-**C# / Name:**
-#7 - Cass, Lance William L.
-#8 - Cepillo, Ryan Meiko L.
+*C# / Name:* #8 - Cepillo, Ryan Meiko L.
-#9 - Coloma, Khalix D.
-**Date:** August 12, 2026
+*Date:* August 12, 2026

 ---

 ## Step 1: Identify the Big Problem

-**Main Problem:**
+*Main Problem:*
 The school’s vending machine is very unreliable, inefficient, and faulty resulting in poor user experience and slow service.

 ---

 ## Step 2: Identify Sub-Problems

-1. **Incorrect Change:** The machine miscalculates or fails to dispense the accurate change to its users.
+1. *Incorrect Change:* The machine miscalculates or fails to dispense the accurate change to its users.
-2. **Lack of Inventory Tracking:** Items run out without notifying staff or updating the display, causing the users to attempt to buy out-of-stock items.
+2. *Lack of Inventory Tracking:* Items run out without notifying staff or updating the display, causing the users to attempt to buy out-of-stock items.
-3. **User Selection Errors:** Users frequently press the wrong buttons, resulting in purchasing unintended items.
+3. *User Selection Errors:* Users frequently press the wrong buttons, resulting in purchasing unintended items.
-4. **Transaction Efficiency:** The system processes requests slowly during peak usage times when multiple users use it consecutively.
+4. *Transaction Efficiency:* The system processes requests slowly during peak usage times when multiple users use it consecutively.

 ---